Foreclosure Lawyer Trenton

 Our office also specializes in more complex Foreclosure defenses.
 You may have heard of the phenomenon called “robo-signing.”
 Prior to the great recession, banks engaged in improper execution of mortgage documents, including the automatic reproduction of signatures.
-By conducting a title search and forensic review of your mortgage documents, we will be able to determine if your bank improperly used duplicate or incorrect signatures on your loan documents, and force the bank to the negotiation table.
+By conducting a title search and forensic review of your mortgage documents, we will be able to determine whether your bank improperly used duplicate or incorrect signatures on your loan documents, and force the bank to the negotiation table.
 This defense is more common than you might think, especially for certain mortgages that originated in the early 2000s.

 We have attorneys with extensive bankruptcy experience.
 Hopefully, you will not need this experience.
 But if you do, we are here for you.
 Bankruptcy is especially useful if you find yourself very late in the foreclosure process.
 If your house is up for Sheriff’s sale in short order, the only guaranteed method of stopping a Sheriff’s sale is the filing of bankruptcy.
 Federal bankruptcy law imposes an “automatic stay,” the second that bankruptcy is filed, meaning that if bankruptcy is filed any time before your house comes up for Sheriff’s sale, that sale is stopped.
 We hope that our clients do not wait this long to seek legal help, but if you do, we are able to help you at any stage in the process.

 This content was written on behalf of Greg Prosmushkin.